firgzirg/metar-on-py/README.md

 # metar-on-py
-A metar-service based on CheckWX and python
+A source code of metar-service based on CheckWX and python